Actindo-AG/Documentation/EDI/Operation/04_ManageLineItemsFileStt.md

 # Manage line item file settings

-The following procedures show by using an example how to specify the line item fields required by your business partner.
+The following procedures show by using an example how to specify the line item section required by your business partner.
 As example the D07A INVOIC message is used.
->[INFO] The following procedures show by using examples how to specify specific line item of the EDIFACT message.
-Follow the guidelines of your business partner when specifying the EDIFACT message!

 For detailed information on examples how to define constant text values, string attributes, dates, and free texts, see [Specify header file settings](./02_ManageHeaderFileSett.md).